 CALL FOR PAPERS

-1st Workshop on Fairness, Accountability, Transparency, Ethics, and Society on the Web
+FATES on the Web 20191st Workshop on Fairness, Accountability, Transparency, Ethics, and Society on the Web

 In conjunction with The Web Conference 2019